Menu

 What is Zinc?

-Zinc is a trace mineral that we all need in order to stay healthy.
-Of the trace minerals, zinc is second only to iron in its concentration in the body.
-A quarter of the population is estimated to be deficient in this mineral, but those with thyroid conditions such as hypothyroidism and Hashimoto’s are often thought to be more at risk, as we are often likely to have various low vitamin levels, with low Vitamin D, iron and B12 also seen fairly commonly in thyroid patients.
-This can be due to poor gut health.
+A quarter of the population is estimated to be deficient in this mineral, but those with thyroid conditions such as hypothyroidism and Hashimoto’s are often thought to be more at risk, as we are often likely to have various low nutrient levels, with low Vitamin D, iron and B12 also seen fairly often in thyroid patients.
+This may be due to poor gut health.

 Zinc is needed for the production of TSH (thyroid stimulating hormone) and research has shown that both hypothyroidism and hyperthyroidism can result in zinc deficiency.
 It also plays a role in the functioning of the immune system and low zinc levels have been found to be common in obese people.